adamkurth/reborn_dev/doc/source/geometry.rst

     Schematic of a Pixel-Array Detector.

-The :class:`PADGeometry <bornagain.detector.PADGeometry>` class contains the data and methods needed to deal with "pixel-array detectors" (PADs).
+The :class:`PADGeometry <reborn.detector.PADGeometry>` class contains the data and methods needed to deal with "pixel-array detectors" (PADs).
 This detector is assumed to consist of an orthogonal 2D grid of pixels.
 We specify the locations of detector pixels with respect to an arbitrary origin that is also the origin of the coordinates of the object that creates the diffraction pattern.
 Note that we always assume far-field